Dr. Thomas Swan is a writer and scientist from England with a love for classical music.

-Classical music has less of a historical tradition in Russia than it does in other countries.
-This was due to a ban on secular music by the Russian Orthodox Church.
-In the 19th century, the ban was lifted when the Russian aristocracy began to imitate their Western counterparts.
-Classical music was seen as a mark of civilization, spawning a plethora of Russian composers around this time.
+Classical music has less of a historical tradition in Russia than it does in Europe.
+There was a ban on secular music by the Russian Orthodox Church that wasn't lifted until the 19th century (the reign of Peter I), when a plethora of Russian composers appeared.

-Best known for his string quartets and the opera, Prince Igor, Alexander Borodin was one of the first great composers to come out of Russia.
+Best known for his string quartets and the opera Prince Igor (see video below), Alexander Borodin was one of the first great composers to come out of Russia.
 He was born in St. Petersburg as an illegitimate child of a Russian noble.
 Nevertheless, he received an excellent education that included piano classes.

-Borodin didn't start taking lessons in composition until he was 29.
-It was more of a hobby than a vocation, and it remained so for the next 13 years.
-Nevertheless, Borodin's teacher was the renowned composer Mily Balakirev, and he soon became a success.
-He composed a number of symphonies and string quartets, though Prince Igor was his most famous work.
-The opera was later adapted into the musical, Kismet.
+Borodin composed several symphonies and string quartets, although Prince Igor was his most famous work.
+The opera was later adapted into the musical Kismet.
 Borodin died suddenly at the age of 53, leaving many of his works incomplete.

 Tchaikovsky was taught piano from the age of five and quickly became fluent.
-Due to the penurious lifestyle of musicians in Russia, his parents eventually tried to discourage his musical ambitions.
-The 10 year old Tchaikovsky was sent to boarding school to train as a civil servant.
-At 14 years of age, his mother died from cholera; a tragedy from which he never recovered.
+Due to the penurious lifestyle of many Russian musicians, his parents eventually tried to discourage his musical ambitions.
+The 10-year-old Tchaikovsky was sent to boarding school to train as a civil servant.
+At 14 years of age, his mother died from cholera, a tragedy from which he never recovered.

-His mother's death may have contributed to a renewed focus on music.
-He composed a waltz in her name, and formed a club for individuals who appreciated European composers.
+The death of Tchaikovsky's mother contributed to a renewed focus on music.
+He composed a waltz in her name and formed a club for individuals who appreciated European composers.
 After finding work as a civil servant, Tchaikovsky was able to fund his own education.
 He studied under Anton Rubinstein and Nikolai Zaremba, becoming an accomplished composer.
-However, they rejected his compositions as too `Western'.
+However, they rejected his compositions as "too Western."

 Eventually, the irrepressible brilliance of his work shone through, leading to it being performed by several composers at home and abroad, including Strauss and Taneyev.
 As Russian and Western values began to crossover, Tchaikovsky's music became even more popular, leading to international tours and acclaim.
 He died at the age of 53 from cholera, with some believing it was self-inflicted.